-In a couple of days only we’ll go on a new trip to Italy and I recently realized that we traveled here so many times, twice a year in the last 3 years only.
-And this makes it our second most visited country, after Germany!
+In a couple of days only we’ll go on a new trip to Italy and I recently realized that we traveled here so many times, twice a year in the last 3 years.
+This makes it our second most visited country, after Germany!

-To honor this new discovery about my travel patters, I have made a short list of the reasons that always draw me like a magnet towards this beautiful country.
+To honor this new discovery about my travel patterns, I have made a short list of the reasons that always draw me like a magnet towards this beautiful country.

 1. The short distance

 Italy is a short flight away from Romania, because in less than 2.5 hours you can get to any part of it.
 This for me is a big convenience.
 Not only I don’t lose too much time on the road but I don’t spend too much time in an airplane!
 There are many maaaany people that don’t love to be on planes, and I’m one of the many.

 As much as I love to travel, I actually don’t enjoy a plane journey at all.
 I know the statistics, plane is “the safest”, but when I’m up there, with my ears popping, in the tight seat, and sudden turbulence happen, the statistics don’t really do much to my peace of mind.

 2. There is always a reasonable flight ticket

 Whenever there’s a bank holiday in Romania and I’m late on planning a new trip, I know I can still find an affordable ticket to some Italian town.
 From Bucharest, the biggest number of flights are towards Italy, and out of them, the biggest number of flights is operated by the low-cost airlines.

 3. The language is no mistery

 Some say that for a Romanian, four weeks in Italy are enough to speak the language.
 It’s not the truth, of course, but there are many similar words between our languages, both evolving from the Latin and being part today of the Romance languages, along with French, Spanish, Catalan, Portuguese and Occitan.